eatontarbell/Latin-101/hw4.md

 - Gender: Neuter.
 Case: Nominative.
 Number: Plural.
 ---
 Translate the first noun phrase, amor Deianirae, into English.
 What are two different meanings that the phrase could have?
 - Latin phrase: amor Deianirae.
-English translation: xxxxx.
-The two meanings this phrase could have are xxxxxxxx.
+English translation: the love for Deianirae.
+Another meaning this phrase could have would be Deianirae loved.